 What is the Emerging Leaders program?

-Why become apart of the Emerging Leaders program?
+Why join the Emerging Leaders program?

 - Earn a leadership certificate